 Do the following using a photo of a dislocation, or a sketch of the photo if it is difficult to annotate the photo.
 Choose a bubble a few away from the defect that you believe is a dislocation.
 Call this bubble A. Perform a right-handed (clockwise) circuit, starting and ending at A, around the dislocation by counting along the close-packed rows.
 It is crucial that your circuit encloses the dislocation.
 For example, you might have to go 6 bubbles to the right, 5 downwards, 5 to the left and 5 upwards to end up at A again.
 If you now repeat this circuit in a perfect region of the raft (elsewhere in the photo, or even in another photo), by counting out the same numbers of bubbles to the right, down, to the left and up, you will find that the circuit will not end at the same bubble at which you started.
 This closure failure is the signature of a dislocation: if you have a point defect, such as a vacancy, there will be no closure failure.
 The closure failure of the circuit (which is called the reference circuit) in the perfect crystal is called the Burgers vector.
 In fact we haven't defined the positive or negative sense of the vector uniquely yet.
 To do that we need a convention.
 It doesn't matter which convention we choose so long as we stick to it for all dislocations.
 For a Right- Handed circuit around the dislocation line the Burgers vector points from the Finish to the Start: the FS/RH convention.
-Following this procedure, you should now have sketch and/or photos in your lab notebook, that show the construction of Burgers circuit around the dislocation that you recorded.
-In your notebook, show both the magnitude and the direction of the Burgers vector.
+Following this procedure, you should now have sketch and/or photos in your account of the practical, that show the construction of Burgers circuit around the dislocation that you recorded.
+Be sure to show both the magnitude and the direction of the Burgers vector.
+Describe how the direction that defects move (when disturbing the

-In your notebook, describe how the direction that defects move (when disturbing the raft) relates to the Burgers vector.
+Describe how the direction that defects move (when disturbing the raft) relates to the Burgers vector.